Aashish-J-Yadav/Mask-Detector/README.md

 It will install all the required libraries.

+Step 3-Open the train_model.py file on the line Number 29 DIRECTORY = r"  paste the address of your dataset folder ".

+step 4- Open terminal go to the location of Mask-Detector in your terminal and type train-model.py

-step 4- Open terminal go to the location of Mask-Detector in your terminal and type Main_file.py
+step 5- Open terminal go to the location of Mask-Detector in your terminal and type Main_file.py